 At the Falcon Health Center, we offer many routine vaccinations to keep students and community members healthy and safe.

-NOW OFFERING COVID VACCINES
+NOW OFFERING COVID AND FLU VACCINES

 Please note the recommended vaccinations listed below that we suggest students receive before coming to BGSU.